-I struggle to stop procrastinating and stay focused when writing a paper.
-And based on the amount of extensions my students ask for, it seems most people find it hard to stay on task!
+I struggle to stop procrastinating and start studying.
+And based on the number of extensions my students ask for, it seems most people find it hard to stay on task!

 I needed to learn how to read boring information from journal articles and textbooks on a daily basis without going mad.